 Likes.
 Comments.
 Followers.
 Shares.
 Forwards.
 Saves.
 Mentions.
 Stories.
 Reach.
 Impressions.
 Engagement.
 RoI.
 Yes, there is an awful lot going on in the world of social media metrics….

-It can be difficult to know what to follow closely and which metrics should be a priority for your business’ social media accounts.
+It can be difficult to know what to follow closely and which social media metrics should be a priority for your business’ social media accounts.
 Here are some of our tips as to which social media metrics you should and should not be paying attention to and why.

 The Social Media Metrics You Should Not Be Paying Very Close Attention To.